Build your custom checkout using MONEI UI Components to securely collect payments using different payment methods.

 customer.email.
 Check all available parameters.

-After you confirm the payment MONEI will automatically show a popup window with 3d secure confirmation screen (if needed, depending on the payment method)
+After you confirm the payment, MONEI will automatically show a popup window with a 3d secure confirmation screen (if needed, depending on the payment method).

 As an alternative process you can submit generated

 paymentToken to your sever and then confirm payment on the server-side.

 MONEI will notify you about a payment status by sending an HTTP POST request to the